-These Consolidated Financial Statements have been drawn on the going concern assumption, as the Directors have verified the inexistence of financial, performance or other indicators that could give rise to doubts as to the Group’s ability to meet its obligations in the foreseeable future.
+These Consolidated Financial Statements have been prepared in accordance to the going concern assumption, as the Directors have verified the non-existence of financial, performance or other indicators that could give rise to doubts as to the Group’s ability to meet its obligations in the foreseeable future.
 The risks and uncertainties relating to the business are described in the dedicated sections in the Directors' Report.
 A description of how the Group manages financial risks, including liquidity and capital risk, is provided in note 39.

-The financial statements as of December 31, 2015 of the companies included in the scope of consolidation, prepared in accordance with Group accounting policies with reference to IFRS, have been used for consolidation purposes.
+The financial statements as at 31 December 2016 of the companies included in the scope of consolidation, prepared in accordance with Group accounting policies with reference to IFRS, have been used for consolidation purposes.

 The scope of consolidation includes subsidiaries, joint ventures and associates.

-All the companies over which the Group has the direct or indirect power to determine the relevant activities (i.e., the financial and operating policies) are considered subsidiaries.
+All the companies over which the Group has the direct or indirect power to determine the relevant activities (i.e., the financial and operating policies) – in other words, those companies that determine the highest exposure to variable returns – are considered subsidiaries.
 Specifically, 50% owned company Iberica de Suspensiones S.L. is treated as a subsidiary because the Group controls the majority of votes of the Board of Directors, which is the corporate body tasked with deciding on the entity's relevant activities.